zoltalar/SPA-Sample/readme.md

 # Twitter
-Laravel 5 and Vuejs 2 application sample to display 'tweeting' short messages.
+Laravel 5 and Vuejs 2 application sample to create and display short messages.

 #### Installation